 Moving average formula for calculating cost

-Moving average doesn’t use costing layers
+The moving average formula doesn’t use costing layers

 You might recall this table for Zealot lens purchase and sales orders, which we used to discuss FIFO and LIFO.
 We tallied the cost of goods sold for 70 units by finding the sum of different costing layers.

-FIFO used January and February’s orders to derive COGS because it takes from the oldest stock first, and LIFO used March and February for COGS because it takes from the newest stock first.
+FIFO used January and February’s orders to derive COGS because it took from the oldest stock first, and LIFO used March and February for COGS because it takes from the newest stock first.
 Now let’s examine COGS by tallying the sale of 70 units on March 19 and March 23:

 Moving average formula